taykimgaik/skin-disease-identification/README.md

 For questions about this repository, please contact tay@uthm.edu.my.

 ## 📜 License

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/taykimgaik/skin-disease-identification/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.